 The following shall be entitled to attend UIMC scientific congresses:

 Payment of the annual membership fee allows each member to send up to 4 representatives to the congress.
 Spouses and other accompanying persons count as representatives.
 Additional individuals linked to the members may attend upon payment of an additional fee as outlined below.

+Emeritus members subject to payment of a fee set by the Management Committee.

 Guests invited by the Management Committee at the proposal of members, by reason of their particular expertise for the topics under discussion.